JNRowe/versionah/doc/getting_started.rst

         versionah -b $(subst version-,, $@) src/version.h

-The above example makes it possible to call :makevar:`version-minor` to bump the minor version in :file:`src/version.h`.
+The above example makes it possible to call :makevar:`version-minor` to bump the minor component in :file:`src/version.h`.

 .. note::

-   If you use automake_ then you can use the :token:`PACKAGE_NAME` variable to set the :option:`--name` value too.
+   If you use automake_ then you can use the :makevar:`PACKAGE_NAME` variable to set the :option:`--name` value.

 ``libtool`` example
 -------------------